Circle of Life Hospice Staff

 Ryan joined Circle of Life in 2008 as a member of the Board of Directors and as a staff member in 2009.
 Prior to joining Circle of Life, he served as Vice President for Lightning Electric, Inc. and as a Project Manager for Nabholz Construction.
 Ryan’s multi-industry experience has provided Circle the needed expertise for growth and expansion of services and facilities.
 He received his Bachelor of Science in Business Administration from the University of Arkansas and later completed his M.B.A. from his Alma Mater.

-Dee Bowers, CFRE
+Dee Vaughn, CFRE

 Chief Development Officer

 Dee joined Circle of Life in 2013 as Director of Development.
 She previously served as a Regional Major Gifts Officer for Mercy Health Foundation of Northwest Arkansas.
 Dee has more than 20 year’s of experience in fundraising, marketing and operations in healthcare, hospitality and non-profit.
 Dee is most proud of founding the Northwest Arkansas Business Women’s Conference in 1998.
 She was also instrumental in forming the NWA Mercy Family YMCA and served on the board for many years.
 She is a graduate of Rose State College and the University of Central Oklahoma and is a CFRE (Certified Fund Raising Executive).